Shop By Categories Shop By Brand

 Conclusion

-It is the time to change; farmers should attempt to blend traditional methods of agriculture in india and advanced technologies.
+It is the time to change; farmers should attempt to blend traditional expertise and advanced technologies in agriculture.
 No single strategy can address India’s regional distinctions in soil, climate, and natural resources, as well as the socioeconomic differences among farmers.